moutai/tdml-example/README.md

 4) Once you give up on the no_tests challenge because of all the inter-dependencies in the code and the lack of tests, try to do the same on the `testable_titanic_ml_pipeline.py` code.

-5) Send your solutions in a pull request if you wish.
+5) Send your solution in a pull request if you wish.

-Evaluate which version of the ML pipeline is easier to edit.
+Companion exercise to the "Clean Machine Learning Code" book: http://cleanmachinelearningcode.com/